adrianfrisch/rc_controller/README.md

 - CA glue
 - heat shrink tube
 ## Test results
-Work in progress.
-Not tested yet :)
+It is still work in progress.
+First successful data transmitted but lots of work remaining.
 ## Identified problems
-Work in progress.
-Not tested yet :)
+It is still work in progress.
+First successful data transmitted but lots of work remaining.
 ## Future ideas
 - The backplate of the LCD display mount needs to be glued at the moment.
 Add proper lid with screws.
 - Calibration on power up as a "third mode selection" to allow recalib and eliminate need for